Sumhack/Capstone-ETL/README.md

 **Analytics** **Requirements**

-Average number of items per order - daily, monthly, weekly, state, city, pincode Average amount of sales per order -  daily, monthly, weekly, state, city, pincode total number of units sold per day of a product SKU and its monthly trend Total Order Amount on daily basis, also to be able to split by product and geography Distribution of orders according to area ( state, city, pincode etc) Average order amount per customer on daily basis
+Average number of items per order - daily, monthly, weekly, state, city, pincode.

+Average amount of sales per order -  daily, monthly, weekly, state, city, pincode

+total number of units sold per day of a product SKU and its monthly trend

+Total Order Amount on daily basis, also to be able to split by product and geography

+Distribution of orders according to area ( state, city, pincode etc)

+Average order amount per customer on daily basis

 New Customers on daily basis

 Total count of customers everyday

 Average time to delivery order.
 Min and Max time.
-To be able to slice and dice on hour, weekday, weekend, daily, monthly, geography, Total orders : to be able to slice and dice on hour, weekday, weekend, daily, monthly, geography
+To be able to slice and dice on hour, weekday, weekend, daily, monthly, geography

+Total orders : to be able to slice and dice on hour, weekday, weekend, daily, monthly, geography